AboutRSS/ALL-about-RSS/README.md

 ----

 This is a list of [RSS](https://en.wikipedia.org/wiki/RSS) related stuff.
 Every single sentence in [isRSSdead.com](http://isrssdead.com) has been extended into exact apps, tools and services recorded in this list.
-Contents mainly organized based on the posts in the Telegram Channel [@AboutRSS](https://t.me/s/aboutrss) (in Chinese).
+Contents are mainly organized based on the posts in the Telegram Channel [@AboutRSS](https://t.me/s/aboutrss) (in Chinese).

 [![](https://img.shields.io/badge/dynamic/json?color=blue&label=%40AboutRSS&query=data.totalSubs&suffix=%20subscribers&url=https%3A%2F%2Fapi.spencerwoo.com%2Fsubstats%2F%3Fsource%3Dtelegram%26queryKey%3Daboutrss&logo=telegram)](https://t.me/s/aboutrss) [![](https://img.shields.io/badge/%40AboutRSS-2k%2B%20followers-blue?style=flat&logo=twitter)](https://twitter.com/aboutrss) ![GitHub Repo stars](https://img.shields.io/github/stars/aboutrss/all-about-rss?logo=GitHub)

 Inspired by [Awesome lists](https://github.com/sindresorhus/awesome) and [@realSpencerWoo's archived Telegram Channel posts](https://t.me/s/realSpencerWoo/63).
 But note that 「ALL about RSS」 is not an _Awesome list_.
-Any service/tool that functions well and maintained well can be listed here.
+Any service/tool that functions well and is maintained well can be listed here.

 ----

 > _If anything related to the item has been introduced in the Telegram Channel [@AboutRSS](https://t.me/s/aboutrss), it will be specified by a superscript number with link to that post in Channel.
-Those superscripts start with letter "t" mean they are Twitter links._
+Those superscripts start with letter "t" means they are Twitter links._

 > _No particular order._